kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 ## Disks

-Like all other vmi devices a `spec.domain.devices.disks` element has a mandatory `name`, and furthermore, the disk’s `name` must reference the `name` of a volume inside `spec.volumes`.
+Like all other vmi devices a `spec.domain.devices.disks` element has a mandatory `name`, and furthermore, the disk's `name` must reference the `name` of a volume inside `spec.volumes`.

 A disk can be made accessible via four different types: